asterai Documentation

 npm install -g @asterai/cli

-- Generate a new API key in asterai, and authenticate with it into the CLI:
+- Generate a new API key in your asterai dashboard, and use it to authenticate your CLI:

 asterai auth <your_api_key>